openid/authzen/api/authorization-api-1_0.md

 A Reason Object specifies a particular reason.
 It is a JSON object that has the following fields:

 `id`:
 : REQUIRED.
-A numeric value of that specifies the reason within the scope of a particular response.
+A string value that specifies the reason within the scope of a particular response.

 `reason_admin`:
 : OPTIONAL.
 The reason, which MUST NOT be shared with the user, but useful for administrative purposes that indicates why the access was denied.
 The value of this field is a Reason Field object ({{reason-field}}).